Ishratul Ibad

-Ishratul Ibad Khan (عشرت العباد خان, born 2 March 1963) is a politician who served as the 30th Governor of Sindh, Pakistan. lbad is a Pakistan-born citizen He took up the post of Governor of Sindh, Pakistan on 27 December 2002, becoming the youngest governor to hold the office.
-After a fight with his cousin Dr Mohsin(Uncle),on 16 July 2008, he became the province's longest-serving governor.
-He resigned on 27 June 2011, but his resignation was not accepted by the President of Pakistan.
-He resumed his official Governor duties from Tuesday, 19 July 2011.
+Ishratul Ibad Khan (عشرت العباد خان, born 2 March 1963) is a British-Pakistani doctor and politician who served as the 30th governor of Sindh, Pakistan.
+He took up the post of Governor of Sindh, Pakistan on 27 December 2002, becoming the youngest governor to hold the office.
+After a fight with his cousin Dr Mohsin (Uncle), on 16 July 2008, he became the province's longest-serving governor.
+He resigned on 27 June 2011, but his resignation was not accepted by the president of Pakistan.
+He resumed his official governor duties from Tuesday, 19 July 2011.
 On 9 November 2016, he was removed as Governor of Sindh and replaced by Saeeduzzaman Siddiqui.

+Early and personal life

+Ishratul Ibad was born in North Nazimabad, Karachi on 2 March 1963, with one sister and six brothers, including an elder brother who's also a doctor.

+He's married to Shaheena Jabeen, a former medical student, and together they have four children.
+A daughter is a neurosurgeon, another daughter has studied art and 3D animation, a son is a doctor while another son has graduated in biomedical engineering.

 Political career

 Ibad studied in Dow Medical College, Karachi.
 During his studies, he emerged as a leader of a student organisation, APMSO, a student wing of the Muttahida Qaumi Movement (MQM).
 After graduation, he remained the head of the Medical Aid Committee of MQM.
 Earlier in 1990, he was Minister of Housing and Town Planning in the Government of Sindh.
 Subsequently, he was assigned the additional portfolio of Environment and Public Health Engineering Departments.
 In 1993, he left for the United Kingdom on political asylum, where he acquired British nationality during his stay in northwest London.